e-green/OpenAccountant/README.md

 ## Features Supported in MintBooks Community Edition

--Income Management
+1. Income Management
-  -Add , Remove , Updates Income
+  1. Add , Remove , Updates Income
-  -Categorise all Inocme by date periods and sort them -Visualise Income and preview them as dynamic charts and graphs
+  2. Categorise all Inocme by date periods and sort them
+  3. Visualise Income and preview them as dynamic charts and graphs

-1. Item 1
-  1. A corollary to the above item.
-  2. Yet another point to consider.